 - Art studio at home?

-These are the opportunities that you will use your investment to provide.
+These are the opportunities that you will use your money made via investing available to you.

 Make sure these are your dreams